Pravargav/Amadeus/English/sentences.md

 -> The message is displayed after login.

 -> I will throw the stone into the bucket.
 (If you're tossing it into the bucket.)

+-> The stitches have come open. ✅ (The stitches have loosened or opened.)